QCD axion bubbles in the presence of ALP resonant conversion: QCD axion bubbles in the presence of ALP resonant conversion

-Additionally, the another interesting phenomenon is the formation of axion miniclusters from the QCD axion bubbles.
-The axion miniclusters \cite{Hogan:1988mp, Kolb:1993zz, Fairbairn:2017sil, Ellis:2022grh, Dandoy:2022prp} are gravitationally bound clumps of the axion DM.
-Their mass and size depend on the Hubble volume when the QCD axion starts to oscillate.
-In our scenario, the axion miniclusters can be formed when the bubbles enter the horizontal plane before the axions dominate the radiation in the bubbles, $\rm i.e.$,
+Fig.~\ref{fig_Mmin} illustrates the distributions of this enhancement factor across the $\{\log(f_a/f_A), \log(m_{a,i}/m_A)\}$ plane, with $\theta_{i,A}$ fixed at $\pi$ and $\pi/2$.
+Notably, these mass-enhanced PBHs could potentially serve as the seeds for supermassive black holes (SMBHs) at high redshifts \cite{Li:2023zyc}.

-where $T_f$ is the temperature at the miniclusters formation time.
-The miniclusters mass is related to the QCD axion oscillation temperature $T_a$ (Eq.~\ref{eq_QCD_T_oscillation}).
-Since we are more concerned about the phenomena of PBHs formation, the miniclusters will not be further discussed in this context, and more details about the axion miniclusters from the QCD axion bubbles can be found in Ref.~\cite{Kitajima:2020kig}.
+Additionally, another intriguing phenomenon associated with the formation of QCD axion bubbles is the creation of axion miniclusters \cite{Kitajima:2020kig}.
+These miniclusters are gravitationally bound aggregations of axion DM \cite{Hogan:1988mp, Kolb:1993zz, Fairbairn:2017sil, Xiao:2021nkb, Ellis:2022grh, Dandoy:2022prp}.
+The mass and size of these miniclusters are contingent upon the Hubble volume at the time when the QCD axion begins to oscillate.
+It is noteworthy that axion miniclusters can form when the bubbles enter the horizon prior to the axions becoming the dominant component of radiation within the bubbles.
+This condition sets the stage for the gravitational binding of axions, leading to the emergence of these miniclusters.